TaiDOmi/TTB-course/h6 UpsideDownIceberg.md

     - Move other sensitive information ot the attacker
   - Also USB-device can be infected with malware that can cause different kind of problems E.g. Operational disruptions.
 - Any company with employees with poor information security awareness and without good information security policy is vulnerable to attacks.
   - People can also intentionally disregard secure ways of working.
+- Phishstick attacks could be under Initial Access category and Phishing and content injection techniques (Mitre Enterprise Matrix).
-- To protect from the attacks
+- To protect from the attacks and mitigate the risk
+  - Implement policies for USB blocking
+    - Choose the right methods for the company needs.
+    - Limit the USB port access
-  - Block USB ports from untrusted devices.
+      - E.g. Block all USB devices or block USB ports from untrusted devices.
+      - Admit only secure USB devices
   - Train employees to be aware of secure ways of working.
-  -